Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperature, Humidity, and Lighting

 Keeping your gecko’s home at the correct temperature and humidity and providing necessary lighting are going to be vital to your gecko’s health and well-being.
-Since these needs vary across the different species, you must ensure you are providing your unique species exactly what they need.
-Failing to do so will result in a sick gecko and they can easily die if not kept properly.
-Provide a proper basking area for them.
+Since these needs vary across the different species, you must ensure that you are providing your unique species exactly what they need.
+Failing to do so will result in a sick gecko, and they can easily die if not kept properly.
+For example, be sure to provide a proper basking area for them.

 new gecko divider